 Afghanistan.
-On October 7, 2001, U.S. forces invaded Afghanistan in response to the September 11, 2001, attacks on the United States.
+On October 7, 2001, U.S. forces invaded Afghanistan in response to the September 11, 2001, terrorist attacks on the United States.
 This marked the beginning of Operation Enduring Freedom to combat al-Qaeda and its Taliban supporters.
-The U.S., in alliance with the U.K. and the anti-Taliban Afghan Northern Alliance forces, ousted the Taliban from power in December 2001.
-Most Taliban and al-Qaeda leaders fled across the border into Pakistan's Federally Administered Tribal Areas, where they regrouped and started an insurgency in Afghanistan in 2003.
+The U.S., in alliance with the U.K. and the anti-Taliban Afghan Northern

+Alliance forces, ousted the Taliban from power in December 2001.
+Most Taliban and al-Qaeda leaders fled across the border into Pakistan's Federally Administered Tribal Areas (FATA), where they regrouped and started an insurgency in Afghanistan in 2003.

 In August 2003, NATO joined the war in Afghanistan and assumed control of the International Security Assistance Force (ISAF).
-At the height of the war in 2011, there were 50 troop-contributing nations and nearly 150,000 NATO and U.S. forces on the ground in Afghanistan.
+In 2011, at the height of the war, there were 50 troop-contributing nations and nearly 150,000 NATO and U.S. forces on the ground in Afghanistan.

-On December 28, 2014, NATO formally ended combat operations and relinquished responsibility to the Afghan security forces, which numbered around 352,000 (including army and police).53 After Afghan President Ashraf Ghani signed a bilateral security agreement with the U.S. and a Status of Forces Agreement with NATO, the international coalition launched Operation Resolute Support to train and support Afghan security forces.
-As of May 2018, more than 15,600 U.S. and NATO forces were stationed in Afghanistan.
-Most U.S. and NATO forces are stationed at bases in Kabul, with tactical advise-and-assist teams located there and in Mazar-i-Sharif, Herat, Kandahar, and Laghman.54
+On December 28, 2014, NATO formally ended combat operations and relinquished responsibility to the Afghan security forces, which numbered around 352,000 (including army and police).74 After Afghan President Ashraf Ghani signed a bilateral security agreement with the U.S. and a Status of Forces Agreement with NATO, the international coalition launched Operation Resolute Support to train and support Afghan security forces.
+As of May 2019, slightly more than 17,000 U.S. and NATO forces were stationed in Afghanistan.
+Most U.S. and NATO forces are stationed at bases in Kabul, with tactical advise-and-assist teams located there and in Mazar-i-Sharif, Herat, Kandahar, and Laghman.75

-In August 2017, while declining to announce specific troop levels, President Trump recommitted America to the effort in Afghanistan and announced that "[c]onditions on the ground-not arbitrary timetables-will guide our strategy from now on."55 According to the most recent available public information, the U.S. currently has almost 8,500 troops in Afghanistan,56 roughly the same level left in place by President Obama
+In August 2017, while declining to announce specific troop levels, President Trump recommitted America to the effort in Afghanistan and announced that "[c]onditions on the ground-not arbitrary timetables-will guide our strategy from now on."
+According to the most recent available public information, the U.S. currently has around 14,000 troops in Afghanistan split between the NATO-led Resolute Support training mission and the U.S.-led Operation Freedom's Sentinel counterterrorism mission.